GreatZardasht/MinePanel/README.md

 But seriously, it will be totally free.
 If you want to support me or you think the app is really good, you can always send me a donation through my [tip jar](https://www.coinbase.com/willeccles), courtesy of [Coinbase](https://www.coinbase.com) :)

 On the other hand, if you would rather not use bitcoins, you can [donate here.](https://secure2.wish.org/site/SPageServer?pagename=donate&chid=100-000)

+## All that legal licensing garbage:
+You can use this code in your own projects, but you must provide a description of changes to the code and a copyright notice.

+This open source project is distributed under the [Apache 2.0 License](https://github.com/WillEccles/MinePanel/blob/master/LICENSE.txt).